There are many ways to ask for help, but sometimes it feels impossible. Here are some steps you can take to get started.

-If you’re struggling to function on a day to day basis, if you’re constantly unable to cope due to anxiety, if you’re having suicidal thoughts; Then you need and deserve help.
+But what does needing help look like?
+If you’re struggling to function on a day-to-day basis, feeling unable to cope, or if you’re having suicidal thoughts; You both need and deserve help.
 Don’t let your inner voice convince you otherwise.

 If you’re opening up to a friend for the first time it’s important that you’re comfortable and relaxed.
 It’s a good idea to invite them over to your own space, or if there is somewhere else where you feel comfortable, that works too.
-As long as you are relaxed and comfortable enough to be completely, 100% honest about your mental health.
+As long as you are relaxed and comfortable enough to be open and honest about your mental health.

-When going to see your health care provider take your partner, friend or a family member with you to the meeting if at all possible.
+When going to see your health care provider, you may feel more comfortable taking your partner, friend, or family member.
 Going to the doctor is far from a comfortable experience and often it can be hard to find the words under pressure.
 That’s where a friend or family member can step in with support, and they may even be able to answer some of the GP’s questions.

-“I’m fine” shouldn’t come into it, not if you’re really serious about getting help.
+The phrase “I’m fine” shouldn’t come into it.
+Not if you’re really serious about getting help.
 Instead, explain what’s been going on as best you can.
 No matter how melodramatic it may seem in your head, just push that aside and address the issue for what it is; A mental health issue.

 If you’re seeing a GP be sure to ask questions about help available both in regards to your mental health and any external support you might need.
 It can help to go in with a list of pre-decided questions!

 Also, be open and ready to accept the help you didn’t know you needed.
 This can come in the form of alternative medicine, rehabilitation, or something else.
 An outside perspective often helps us see the bigger picture, and this reveals avenues we weren’t even aware of.

 What is a crisis?